SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 * Create an Evernote from within Slack.
 Great integration!
 * Create social media alerts that show up in Slack.
 * Establish calendar alerts and create new calendar events.
-* Get an alert in Slack when we get a new lead in Salesforce. _(Who is "we."
-Should it be assumed that your reader knows what this phrase is referring to in general?)_
+* Get an alert in Slack when you get a new lead in Salesforce.

 ### What's new in Slack 2018?